SidheshwarSarangal/whiteBoard/README.md

 - Used React.js (with Vite) for frontend and Node.js for backend.
 - The database is MongoDB.
 - The forntend hosted on Vercel and the backend on Render.
-- Used socket.io for creating real time expreirnce for white boards.
+- Used socket.io for creating real time expriernce for white boards.

 ---